-Enjoy this delicious and easy chicken pasta with a smooth homemade macadamia basil pesto sauce, dairy-free and with gluten-free pasta or zoodles!
+This delicious and easy chicken and pasta dish is full of the flavors of a smooth homemade macadamia basil pesto sauce.
+Dairy-free and gluten-free with GF pasta or zoodles!

 Pesto is easy to make if you have a food processor.
 A blender will work, too, but a high-speed one like a Vitamix will leave almost no recognizable bits of basil in the sauce.
 A conventional blender should leave it a little chunky.